-© Law Business Research Ltd 2015 No photocopying: copyright licences do not apply.
-First published 2014 Second edition ISSN 2055-5059 The information provided in this publication is general and may not apply in a specific situation.
+© Law Business Research Ltd 2016 No photocopying without a CLA licence.
+First published 2014 Third edition ISSN 2055-5059 The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
 This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as of April 2015, be advised that this is a developing area.
+Although the information provided is accurate as of April 2016, be advised that this is a developing area.